Insights

 2025 Order Book

-The assumptions used to predict the timing of investment cost recovery (payback time) related to the adoption of energy-saving technologies are outlined as follows:
+Assumptions for predicting the investment cost recovery timing (payback time) associated with the adoption of energy-saving technologies are as follows:

-‘Energy-saving technologies' CAPEX is as follows (to be implemented in 2027):
+▶‘Energy-saving technologies' CAPEX is as follows (to be implemented in 2026):

 The figure below illustrates the annual OPEX predictions by fuel type based on the forecasted bunker prices of fuels, excluding the consideration of GFI(GHG Fuel Intensity).